Great raft spider

-The great raft spider or fen raft spider (Dolomedes plantarius) is a European species of spider in the family Pisauridae.
+The great raft spider or fen raft spider (Dolomedes plantarius) is a European species of spider in the family Dolomedidae.
 Like other Dolomedes spiders, it is semiaquatic, hunting its prey on the surface of water.
 It occurs mainly in neutral to alkaline, unpolluted water of fens and grazing marsh.

 Taxonomy

 The species was first described by arachnologist Carl Alexander Clerck in 1757 as Araneus plantarius.
 Its genus was reclassified by Pierre André Latreille in 1804 to Dolomedes.
 The species has also been described under the name Aranea viridata by Müller and as Dolomedes riparius by Hahn.
 The species is currently recognised as Dolomedes plantarius and has two widely recognised common names: the great raft spider and the fen raft spider.

 Morphology

 D. plantarius is a large species within its range.
 Adult females can have bodies of slightly over 20mm in length with a span of 70mm including their legs.
 It is typically black or brown in colouration with white or cream stripes along the sides of the body.
 It is very similar in appearance to the closely related raft spider Dolomedes fimbriatus with which it is often misidentified.